daulvec/VtMB---Fashionista/ComonIssues.md

 The game should have most resolution support with the unoffical Patch but I am unnable to test ultrawide displays, changing the resoltions can be done in the main Menu under

 Options > Resolution.

+## ENB
+The default shortcut for turning the ENB on and off is ctrl+F12